Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “Introverts are the type of people who struggle to collaborate with others, prefer solitude to socialization, and cannot do small talk [HOOK].
 That is a common misconception that does not actually exist [TOPIC SENTENCE].
 While society often praises extroversion as the ideal, introverts bring unique strengths to teamwork and creativity [CONTEXT SENTENCE].
 By shifting our understanding of introversion, society can unlock a much more diverse and welcoming world structure [THESIS STATEMENT].”

-“Introverts are quiet and usually don’t enjoy social settings.”
+Weak Example: "Introverts are quiet and usually don't enjoy social settings."
+(This is just a restatement of the stereotype, not a challenge.)

-“Thriving in a group setting may take multiple forms.
-The active and bold behavior is effective for self-presentation and leaving a lasting effect, while composed insightful comments are the best option for creating meaningful contacts.”
+Strong Example: "Thriving in a group setting can take many forms.
+While active and bold behavior is effective for self-presentation and making an immediate impression, composed, insightful comments are often the best way to create truly meaningful connections."
+(This offers a nuanced, counter-intuitive view of success in group settings.)

 2. Opinion essay introduction example: Start with a new findings on a topic